yabets/2020-04-27-git/README.md

 - add: put file to staging area
 - commit: commit files from staging area to working branch with message
 	- `commit -m `: commit with the message without opening up text editor
-- log: look at all the commit history you've been doing
+- `log`: look at all the commit history you've been doing
 	- `log --oneline`: simple oneline log view
-- diff: look at differences between current state and previous commits
+- `diff`: look at differences between current state and previous commits
+- `checkout`: moving our head
+- `HEAD`: place we're looking at right now on our computer

+- remote: a lace where the git repo is stored, e.g., GitHub
+	- `git remote add origin <URl>` add a remote
+- `git push origin master`: to push the master branch on our local to remote named origin